 - 1.6 to 2.2 grams/kg for strength athletes and people who want to build muscle mass

-- Sometimes even up to 2.4 grams/kg during a strict diet while maintaining muscle mass
+- Up to 2.4 grams/kg during a strict, calorie-restricted diet for maximum muscle preservation

-For an athletic man weighing 75 kilos who does strength training, that means 120 to 165 grams of protein per day.
+For an athletic man weighing 75 kilos who does strength training, this means a daily intake of 120 to 165 grams of high-quality protein.

 Is more always better?

-No. Excess harms.
-The body can only process a limited amount of protein per meal (on average 20–40 grams, depending on your weight and training condition).
-The rest is converted into energy or stored.
-What is more important than eating extremely much is distribution throughout the day.
-Ideally, you consume a protein-rich meal or snack every 3-4 hours.
+No. Excess harms and is wasteful.
+The human body can only efficiently process a limited amount of protein per meal for muscle protein synthesis (on average 20 to 40 grams, depending on your lean body mass and training status).
+The rest is converted by the body into energy or stored.
+What’s even more important than one huge meal is spreading intake throughout the day.
+Ideally, you consume a protein-rich meal or snack every 3 to 4 hours to continuously supply your muscles with a steady stream of amino acids.

 Proteins from food or supplements?

-Protein shakes and bars are convenient tools, especially around your training or on busy days, but they are not a replacement for a balanced diet.
-See them as a supplement, not a base.
+Good protein sources from solid food include: chicken, turkey, beef, fish (salmon, tuna, cod), eggs, dairy (low-fat quark, yogurt), legumes, tofu, nuts, and seeds.
+Protein shakes and bars are excellent and convenient tools, especially right around your training or on busy days, but they are never a replacement for a balanced diet.
+See them as a strategic addition, not the foundation.

 Related reading